 Open Chrome or any other web browser on your computer and visit Microsoft’s ISO download site or click the link Media Creation Tool

-Once you are on download site, scroll down and click on Download tool now button under Create Windows 10 Installation media section.
+Once you are on the download site, scroll down and click on the Download tool now button under Create Windows 10 Installation media section.

 2. Save Windows Media Creation Tool to Computer

 On the next screen, click on Save File to download the Media Creation Tool on your computer.